-- We would guess that microfinance as a whole has done a great deal of good, but has also probably done some harm.
-We have reviewed many microfinance organizations including most of the largest ones.
-We recommend the Small Enterprise Foundation, Chamroeun, and Village Enterprise Fund.
-(More)
+• We would guess that microfinance as a whole has done a great deal of good, but has also probably done some harm.
+In the past, we have reviewed many microfinance organizations including most of the largest ones.

 How do charities help?